lionnus/MAX78000-Face-Detection/README.md

-# Face Detection on the MAXIM7800 Board with the AI8X Framework
+# Face Detection on the MAX78000 AI Mictocontroller with the AI8X Framework

-This project aims to demonstrate face detection using the AI8X training and synthesis framework on the MAXIM7800 microcontroller, specifically the MAXIM7800 FTHR_RevA development board.
-The project leverages the power of the hardware NN accelerator unit on the MAXIM7800.
+This project aims to demonstrate face detection using the AI8X training and synthesis framework on the MAX78000 microcontroller, specifically the MAXIM7800 FTHR_RevA development board.
+The project leverages the power of the hardware NN accelerator unit on the MAXIM78000.
 This requires a model that is tightly bound by the physical capabilites of the MCU.
 Moreover, an attempt is made to use the integrated camera on the development board to run real-time inferences.

 ## Overview